Kentucky Derby winner Country House won't run in Preakness

 Country House joins Maximum Security in skipping the Preakness.

-The 1 1/8-mile Preakness is May 18 at Pimlico Race Course in Baltimore.
-Though shorter than the Kentucky Derby, the race requires a quick turnaround.
+The 1 3/16-mile Preakness is May 18 at Pimlico in Baltimore.
+Though shorter than the Kentucky Derby, the race requires a quick two-week turnaround.
 Maximum Security owner Gary West didn't want to burden his colt with the Triple Crown off the table.

 West on Monday appealed the decision to disqualify the horse from the Derby, which was quickly rejected by the Kentucky Horse Racing Commission because the stewards' decision isn't subject to appeal.